nephlm/gnosis2/docs/source/hero_creation/character_creation.md

 ## High Concept

-The first thing to choose is the hero's high concept.
+The first thing to choose is the hero's High Concept.
-This is a pithy short phrase encapsulates the hero's nature.
+This pithy short phrase encapsulates the hero's nature.
 This is how the other players describe the character when they can't remember their name.

 Any source of metaphysical power should be part of the high concept.
-It could be entirely that, but the high concept is usually better for an adjective or something that grounds them in the world.
+It could be entirely that, but the high concept is usually better with an adjective or something more than a generic practitioner of some metaphysical art.

 It could be a job title or a responsibility.
 This is the core nature of the character.
+It is what they *do* and what they *are* rolled together.

 ## Trouble